MapsPeople/docs/src/content/cms/media-library.md

 1. Sort the content of the Media Library - options are by file name or my upload date, both ascending and descending.
 1. Filter the contents of the Media Library by file type.
 1. Filter the contents of the Media Library, choosing between user uploads or MapsIndoors default icons.
-1. Filter the content of the Media Library by size.
+1. Filter the content of the Media Library by size. <!-- Might need to update later -->
 1. Search the Media Library by file name.
 1. Delete this content from the Media Library.
-1. Preview of the content - Click to highlight this content.
+1. Preview of the content - Click to select this content, which highlights it.
     * Hover on this preview to see more information about this content, such as dimensions and upload date.

 1. Cancel this use of the Media Library.
 1. Select the highlighted media.
+1. Sync your Media library to other Solutions you own.

 ## Feature List